-The Atlanta Opera Studio Program
+The Atlanta Opera Studio

-Valerie Pool begins her first season as resident pianist/coach with The Atlanta Opera in September 2016.
+Valerie Pool begins her second season as resident pianist/coach with The Atlanta Opera in September 2017.
 Prior residencies include Tulsa Opera (2014-2016) where her assignments included Samson et Dalila, A Streetcar Named Desire, La bohème, Of Mice and Men, and a studio performance of Florencia en el Amazonas.
 During the summer months (2014-2016), she has been a pianist and member of the music staff at Cincinnati Opera.

 Additionally, she has worked as pianist, coach, and répétiteur with Opera Saratoga (New York), Cincinnati Chamber Opera, Nashville Opera’s Mary Ragland Young Artist Program, and Capitol City Opera (Atlanta).
 She was the Studio Pianist for the Wagner Society of Cincinnati (2012-2014), with performances including a musical analysis of Parsifal, The Wesendonck Lieder, and a collaboration with Cincinnati Opera of Die Walküre.

 A native of Marietta, Georgia, Valerie completed her Artist Diploma in Opera Coaching at the Cincinnati College-Conservatory of Music.
 She also holds a master’s degree in Chamber Music and Accompanying from the University of Georgia and a bachelor’s degree in Piano Performance from Kennesaw State University.